rdkls/gps-tracker-server/README.md

 HOWEVER - the system /is/ architected to make additional device support easy to add.

 For anyone interested, the other things I thought would be cool to do are on [the Trello board](https://trello.com/b/yqAj7edK/gps-thingo)

+## Overview ##
+GPS Tracker Device <--> Device Gateway <--> MongoDB <--> REST API <--> Web Frontend

+### Devices ###
+These devices use GPRS (so you need a SIM with some credit) to talk over the net to an admin server (TCP or UDP).
+The protocols are pretty simple strings containing commands (e.g. send me your location) and responses (e.g. my location is lat.x long.y)

+You configure them by sending an SMS e.g. to tell my device to use my home gateway, I sent it an SMS containing "adminip8888 59.167.194.249 9000" (9000 is the port)
+After that, it's talking to my device gateway.

+### Device Gateway ###
+TCP socket server using gevent, [mongoengine](http://mongoengine.org/) for ODM/ORM

+The gateway can send commands to the devices (mongodb used to store these, as well as all other data)

+### REST API ###
+Then there's a REST API ([python flask](http://flask.pocoo.org/), [mongoengine](http://mongoengine.org/) for ORM/ODM) talking to the DB

+I did initially try [eve-mongoengine](https://github.com/hellerstanislav/eve-mongoengine) and [flask-mongorest](https://github.com/elasticsales/flask-mongorest).
+Though they were great to quickly get basics up, I found them too restrictive (plus, from past experience I know the latter has some serious bugs and is horribly unmaintained).
+Plus - for Version Zero I only needed a few endpoints quickly knocked up, hence DIY!

+### Web Frontend ###
+Angular, Bootstrap, Jade, Sass, Bower, Gulp
+TBH web's not my strong point, but with these excellent tools I managed!

 ## Server Setup ##
 This is very shorthand and assumes you're familiar with the stuff in use.